-Gains from Repurchases The repurchase or transfer of the Fund's Shares may result in a taxable gain or loss to the and Transfers of Shares tendering Member.
+The repurchase or transfer of the Fund's Shares may result in a taxable gain or loss to the tendering Member.
 Different tax consequences may apply for tendering and non-tendering Members in connection with a repurchase offer.
 For example, if a Member does not tender all of his or her Shares, such repurchase might not be treated as an exchange for U.S. federal income tax purposes and might result in deemed distributions to non-tendering Members.
 On the other hand, Members who tender all of their Shares (including Shares deemed owned by Members under constructive ownership rules) will be treated as having sold their Shares and generally will realize a capital gain or loss.
 Such gain or loss will be measured by the difference between the Member's amount received and his or her adjusted tax basis of the Shares.
 For non-corporate Members, gain or loss from the transfer or repurchase of Shares generally will be taxable at a U.S. federal income tax rate dependent upon the length of time the Shares were held.
-Shares held for a period of one year or less at the time of such repurchase or transfer will, for U.S. federal income tax purposes, generally result in short-term capital gains or losses, and those held for more than one year will generally result in long-term capital gains or losses.
+Shares held for a period of one year or less at the time of such repurchase or transfer will, for U.S. federal income tax purposes, generally result in short-term capital gains or losses.